Ancestral Puebloans: Ceremonial infrastructure

 One of the most notable aspects of Ancestral Puebloan infrastructure is the Chaco Road at Chaco Canyon, a system of roads radiating from many great house sites such as Pueblo Bonito, Chetro Ketl, and Una Vida.
 They led toward small outlier sites and natural features in the canyon and outside.

 Through satellite images and ground investigations, archaeologists have found eight main roads that together run for more than 180 miles (300 km), and are more than 30 feet (10 m) wide.
 These were built by excavating into a smooth, leveled surface in the bedrock or removing vegetation and soil.
 Large ramps and stairways in the cliff rock connect the roads above the canyon to sites at the bottom.

-The largest roads, built at the same time as many of the great houses (1000 to 1125 AD), are: the Great North Road, the South Road, the Coyote Canyon Road, the Chacra Face Road, Ahshislepah Road, Mexican Springs Road, the West Road, and the shorter Pintado-Chaco Road.
+The largest roads, built at the same time as many of the great houses (1000 to 1125 CE), are: the Great North Road, the South Road, the Coyote Canyon Road, the Chacra Face Road, Ahshislepah Road, Mexican Springs Road, the West Road, and the shorter Pintado-Chaco Road.
 Simple structures like berms and walls are sometimes aligned along the roads.
 Some tracts of the roads lead to natural features such as springs, lakes, mountain tops, and pinnacles.